 - Some Hudson Soft games allow to continue from the last stage you got Game Over (instead of going back to 1-1) by using hold LEFT and press START cheat code.
 Works in Adventure Island and Milon's Secret Castle.

-- Maze Of Galious had one that was more of a secret move than a cheat code: if you had the Dagger, typing "UMBRELLA" on the keyboard would kill all the Goddamned Bats on screen.
+- Knightmare II: The Maze of Galious had one that was more of a secret move than a cheat code: if you had the Dagger, typing "UMBRELLA" on the keyboard would kill all the Goddamned Bats on screen.
 There was also "ZEUS", which let you continue after a Game Over.

 - The Lion King had a level select menu that also allowed you to listen to level music.
 Unfortunately, you would always get bounced back to level 2 after finishing a level.